-- The liquidation process takes approximately 6 to 12 months. - Your benefits will only be paid once the liquidation process has been finalised. - You can help to speed up the termination procedure by providing the liquidator with your updated contact details.
+- The liquidation process takes approximately 6 to 12 months. - Your benefits will only be paid once the liquidation process has been finalised. - You can help to speed up the termination procedure by providing the liquidator with your updated contact details and claim instruction.